Emericdefay/MAS-to-MBS/README.md

 ## Todo

-[o] Change the arduino program construction : Make a serial reader [o] Describe the modules, never enough description
+[ ] Change the arduino program construction : Make a serial reader [ ] Describe the modules, never enough description
-[o] Optimize the arduino matricial usage
+[ ] Optimize the arduino matricial usage
-[o] Add the printer montage
+[ ] Add the printer montage
-[o] Add pictures
+[ ] Add pictures

 ## Requirements
 You have to get some stuff to make the printer but if you just want to get